lightcode/OVM/readme.md

 # Configure resources

 Resources are configured in the YAML file `resources.yml`.
-This file follow the YAML syntax and there are two mains dictionaries: `storages` and `networks`.
+This file follow the YAML syntax and there are two mains dictionaries: `storage` and `networks`.
 Each dictionary is described in this chapter.

 ## Storage pools